Intermittent fasting is one of the easiest and healthiest lifestyle changes available to us without extensive preparation.

 What is Intermittent Fasting?

 Countless forms of intermittent fasting exist, and we’ll take a closer look at them shortly.
-Among them, the most popular daily plan involves fasting within a time window of around 16 hours.
+The most popular plan involves fasting within 16 hours.

 In short, there are two main reasons to start intermittent fasting:

 - Weight loss

 In this regard, the hormonal balance of our bodies is essential for both goals.

 Because fasting is the best way to lower insulin levels, people successfully lose weight.